FrancisVila/MFT_convert/content/en/docs/TransferCFT/Using_Sentinel/uconf_sentinel.md

    </tbody>
 </table>

-For more information on event messages, refer to the <span class="italic_in_para">Axway Sentinel</span> documentation.
+For more information on event messages, refer to the documentation.

 ## Sentinel Heartbeat implementation parameters